hintron/nando-lang/readme.md

 # TODO:

+Make a top-level executable script.
+Run it first without arguments to initialize things.
+Then, subsequent runs will build and run the exercises.
+Merge init.sh, clean.sh, build.sh, and run.sh into that single executable.

 Create some exercises that will help teach C in a fun way.
 Support it for MacOS, Linux (Ubuntu), and WSL (Ubuntu).
 Have each exercise have a readme page with explanations, hints, and external resources.
 Each exercise will also have